knit-pay/upi-qr-code-payment-for-woocommerce/readme.txt

 == Changelog ==

 If you like UPI QR Code Payment for WooCommerce, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/upi-qr-code-payment-for-woocommerce/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.0.2 =
+Release Date: March 20, 2020

+* Fixed: A bug where plugin shows a false 403 error.

 = 1.0.1 =
 Release Date: March 14, 2020